-At a corner of the universe, there is the FQ Planet with two continents, Financia and Econotica.
+In the corner of the universe, there is an FQ Planet with two continents, Financia and Econotica.
 An island called Commercica is located between the two continents.
 There are cities and towns scattered on the land, where people of all kinds are enjoying their peaceful lives together.
 The citizens aim to pursue promising careers and successful lives.
 However, they also know what they earn does not mean what they can keep, for their dream lives.
-Having a intelligent financial plan will ensure they achieve their life goals!
+Having an intelligent financial plan will ensure they achieve their life goals!

 Game: Use the activities in the level 1 book for the level 1 5-7 age activities